lightbits/lightbits.github.io/euler/euler.markdown

         ty -= gain*dedty
         tz -= gain*dedtz

-This will **sort of** work!
+If you run this, it even looks like it's working:

 ![](gradientdescent.gif)

-It's a bit slow and unstable... but there's ways to fix that (like using someone else's library)&sup1;.
+It's a bit slow and unstable... but there are common ways to fix that (like using someone else's library)&sup1;.
+There's another problem I'd like to point out.

 <span style="color:#999;">
 &sup1;When I made this gif my parameters did blow up on the first try.
 I hacked in a fix by adding a line search: instead of choosing an arbitrary gain thing, you instead check the error at several points along the gradient direction and go to the point that had the lowest error.
 I also normalized the differences in the error function by dividing by the image width: squaring pixel coordinates gave really big values.
 It's still super slow, as you can see.
 That can be improved by using cooler methods like Gauss-Newton or Levenberg-Marquardt.